MilkoDeVarona/AppointmentScheduler/README.txt

 The Customers screen will show a table with a list of customers and associated information.
 The user has the options to create a new customer, and modify or delete an existing customer.

 The Appointments screen will show a table with a list of appointments.
-The user can filter the appointments by every existing appointment, current month appointments, or current week appointments.
+The user can filter the appointments by all appointments, current month appointments, or current week appointments.
 The user has also the options to create a new appointment, and modify or delete an existing appointment.

 The Reports screen provides three different reports.
 The first allows the user to see how many of a specific appointment type exist for the selected month.
 The second allows the user to see all the appointments an existing contact has.
 The third allows the user to see how many customers from each country exist.